Electronic invoicing in Argentina: requirements, how it works, and how to comply with ARCA

 2. Open Circulation System: The SMEs can endorse, transfer, and discount the Electronic Credit Invoice (FCE) through Home Banking.
 This system became effective on April 1.
 From that date, both SMEs and large companies are required to update their invoicing systems accordingly.

 The Argentinian government has introduced measures to boost foreign tourism, including eliminating VAT for tourists staying in hotels.
-Since September 2017, AFIP has required hotels to use Factura-T, replacing the conventional A and B invoices for accommodation and breakfast services.
+Since September 2017, ARCA has required hotels to use Factura-T, replacing the conventional A and B invoices for accommodation and breakfast services.
 This system aims to attract more tourists by offering an immediate discount on these services, enhancing the sector's competitiveness, and simplifying tax control.

 Factura-T allows hotels to automatically refund the VAT included in the lodging and breakfast fees.
-To participate, hotels must be registered for VAT, obtain authorization from AFIP to issue Factura-T, and comply with monthly reporting requirements.
+To participate, hotels must be registered for VAT, obtain authorization from ARCA to issue Factura-T, and comply with monthly reporting requirements.
 This requirement applies to various types of hotel establishments, including travel agencies.
 Payments must be made with foreign cards or transfers from abroad, excluding cash, and the foreign residence of guests must be verified.

 When creating an electronic invoice, the specific activity for which the invoice is being issued must be selected to identify the relevant "REC" to include in the document.
 The association must meet the following conditions: